Universal Primary Education: United Nations Educational Scientific and Cultural Organization

 UNESCO works to improve education through projects, advice, capacity-building and networking.
 UNESCO's Education for All Campaign by 2015 is the driving force in UNESCO's work in the field of education at the moment.

 World Bank

 This organization provides financial and technical assistance to developing countries.
 Loans and grants from the World Bank provide much of the funding for educational projects around the world including but not limited to school feeding programs.

 Child Aid

 Child Aid conducts school and library based reading programs in over 50 indigenous villages in Guatemala, where literacy rates are lower than anywhere in Latin America.
 Through its literacy development programing, it helps teachers and librarians create and improve community libraries and deliver 10,000 children's books annually.

-World Food Program
+World Food Programme

 This organization provides food relief in areas that need it most and is one of the major funders of school feeding programs.